Integralist/integralist.co.uk/content/posts/statistics-basics.md

 This began my journey into learning about statistics (as a complete beginner).
 I picked up a book on the subject and started taking notes.

+> [!NOTE]
-> Note: I highly recommend reading [Head First Statistics](http://shop.oreilly.com/product/9780596527587.do) which is where the majority of this information has stemmed.
+> I highly recommend reading [Head First Statistics](http://shop.oreilly.com/product/9780596527587.do) which is where the majority of this information has stemmed.
 There you'll find a lot more detail and better break downs of the ideas.

 This blog post is the result of what I have learnt so far, and its motivation is to explain some of the basic concepts behind utilising statistics to represent data.
 This post is aimed at beginners, as I myself am very much a beginner in this space.